 Sheryl and Andy were very new to our church.
 The first time we met them they asked us personally if our youngest girl could go to their daughter’s birthday party.
-They had just moved in the area and didn’t know anybody.
+They had just moved to the area and didn’t know anybody.
 But our girls were in the same Sunday School class and seemed to get along.
 It would mean a lot if she came.
 They were 8 years old or so.
 They invited 3 girls from the Sunday School class by talking directly to the parents.
 And guess what, all 3 showed up.
 I said yes, and talked to my daughter later about the importance of making new kids feel welcomed and that she was going to a new friend’s party.
 I didn’t give her a choice really.

 But the parents spoke to me directly and I committed.
 That’s why talking to the parents directly is so powerful.